Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - **Lt Governor:** Republicans have swept every cycle since 2016, with margins above 17 points and peaking at 24.6 in 2016.
 The district’s deep red identity is reflected in these landslide wins, with Democratic strength limited to Boone and urban Winston-Salem.
 - **Supreme Court:** Republicans have dominated recent Supreme Court races, winning both contests in 2022 by over 24 points (Dietz +25.16, Allen +24.08) and maintaining a large margin in 2024 (Griffin +19.64).
 This sweep underscores the district’s strong GOP alignment even in judicial races, with little evidence of ticket-splitting.
 The margins in these races closely mirror those in other statewide contests, highlighting the district’s consolidated Republican base.
 **Narrative Note:**
-- *NC-05’s rural and exurban areas have become even more Republican, with Democrats struggling to reach 40% in most races.
-Boone and Winston-Salem remain Democratic pockets, but the broader region reflects the GOP’s growing dominance in the foothills and mountains.*
+- *NC-05’s rural and exurban areas have become even more reliably Republican in recent cycles, with Democratic candidates often struggling to reach 40% of the vote in most statewide races.
+The district’s political landscape is shaped by its predominantly white, working-class population, strong evangelical presence, and a culture rooted in traditional values.
+While Boone—home to Appalachian State University—and parts of Winston-Salem provide Democratic-leaning enclaves with younger, more diverse, and college-educated voters, these pockets are increasingly outweighed by the broader region’s GOP strength.
+Neighboring Yadkin County, another county in the district, exemplifies this trend: it is one of the most staunchly Republican counties in North Carolina, regularly delivering over 75% of its vote to GOP candidates.
+The foothills and mountain counties have seen the Republican margin grow as national trends have pushed rural voters further right, making NC-05 a clear example of the GOP’s expanding dominance in western North Carolina.*

 **Key Takeaways:**
 - NC-05 is a solid Republican district, the second of four firewall districts for the GOP, with growing GOP margins in rural and exurban areas.